synestize/synestizer/Javascript_libraries.md

 ## React

-The rendering system for all UI componenets is
+The rendering system for all UI components is React.

 ### If I need to get to DOM nodes...

 e.g. for accesing video.
 How do I persist DOM nodes?
 Perhaps [using key](https://facebook.github.io/react/docs/multiple-components.html#dynamic-children) and then [relying on a ref](https://facebook.github.io/react/docs/more-about-refs.html)
 How do i communicate across branches of Components?